 - Implant-supported dentures – patients who are unhappy with traditional full dentures are encouraged to ask about implant-supported dentures.
 These dentures use dental implants placed into the bone along the dental arch and use them for support and stability.
 This is the best denture choice, but is not fit for everyone—especially those who have experienced significant bone loss of the jaw due to lost teeth.

-Learn about custom dentures with Dr. Robert Freeman and his team
+Learn about custom dentures with Dr. Serrano and her team